rsonquery/rsonpath/crates/rsonpath-lib/README.md

 and how data flows from the user's input (query, document) through the pipeline to produce results.

 ![Architecture diagram](/img/rsonpath-architecture.svg)

+## Optional features

+The `simd` feature is enabled by default and is recommended to make use of the performance benefits of the project.

+The `arbitrary` feature is optional and enables the [`arbitrary` dependency](https://lib.rs/crates/arbitrary), which provides an implementation of [`Arbitrary`](https://docs.rs/arbitrary/latest/arbitrary/trait.Arbitrary.html) for the query struct.

 ## Dependencies